Skydiving instructor died before impact, St. Tammany coroner says

-SLIDELL, La. – The skydiving instructor who died during a weekend jump died before he hit the ground, the St. Tammany Parish coroner said Tuesday.
+SLIDELL, La. – The skydiving instructor who died during a weekend jump was dead well before he hit the ground, the St. Tammany Parish coroner said Tuesday, and the first-time jumper who was on the tandem jump with him said she had made her peace with the fact that she likely wouldn't survive.

 “Other forensic evidence confirms he was deceased before impact, although his body did sustain injury from striking the ground and his student, who landed atop him,” Coroner Charles Preston said in a prepared statement.